Ahmed-Hamdy101/alumni/README.md

 - 1 - `Directory` is `alumni`
 -  alumni contains on :
   - login student
+  - storage : to store event and images student
-  - student application
+  - student application : the logic of login page
-  - portal application
+  - portal application : dsahboard of student
-  - admin system management for collage
+  - admin system management for collage : CRUD APPLICATION For Management System

 - 2 - `Directoy` is `assets`
 - assets contains on :